 Which?
 Recommended Providers are the cream of the crop, and the accolade is only given to broadband companies that achieve a customer score of 70% or above.

 That's not all.
 We know that price is important, so companies can only be Recommended Providers if they charge a reasonable price for their services.
 If they charge too much they're not eligible, whatever score they receive in the survey.

-Customers who opt for Virgin Media's new Gig1 deal will receive its new router, the Hub 4.
+Customers who opt for Virgin Media's new Gig1 deal will receive one of its new Hub 4 or Hub 5 routers.

 Virgin Media uses its own cable network, rather than the Openreach network used by most of the other major providers.
-It's also the only one of the big providers to offer broadband without a phone line.
-However, you have the option of combining it with a wide range of phone bundles, and these usually offer better value than standalone broadband packages.
+While it's becoming more common to find broadband deals that don't include a phone line, Virgin Media was one of the first big providers to offer this.
+However, with Virgin you have the option of combining broadband with a wide range of phone bundles, and these usually offer better value than standalone broadband packages.
 You can further customise your deal by adding a TV component.